bgplab/bgplab/policy/3-prefix/index.md

 *>                  10.1.0.1                               0 65000 ?
 ```

+!!! tip
     You could also use a command similar to **show ip bgp show ip bgp neighbors _neighbor-ip_ advertised-routes** if it's available on your device to check what you're advertising to an individual neighbor.

-[^VT]: **sudo** to make sure you're an admin user, **vtysh** is the name of the FRR CLI shell, and the `-c` argument passes the following argument to **vtysh** so you don't have to type another line.
-The **regexp** part of the **show** command tells the device to display BGP entries where the AS path matches the regular expression and `65000$` matches all AS paths ending with 65000 (= originating in your network).

 ## Existing BGP Configuration